Amber-MD/pytraj/doc/source/ecosystem.rst

 pytraj Ecosystem
 ================

-.. notes:: all of below programs can be easily install from ``conda``.
+.. note:: all of below programs can be easily install from ``conda``.

 Interactive
 -----------